tamius-han/gimp-outline/README.md

 `t=X` —  thickness in pixels (replace X with a number.
 There should be no spaces on either side of =) `f=X` —  feather (in pixels)
 `color=#xxxxxx` — outline color in hexadecimal/html values.
 Only takes the six-digit hex code, not words.
 `separate_groups` — will outline entire group instead instead of outlining each layer inside of the group individually.
 Outline of a layer group will not include outline of layers inside nested groups.
 Those will be processed separately.
+While using this option, command blocks on individual layers will be mostly ingored.
 `separate_layers` — will outline every layer inside a group (recursively)

 If neither `separate_groups` and `separate_layers` are set, script will outline current layer or layer group.
 If outlining layer group in this case, the outline will contain outline of all layers in the layer group, including layers inside a nested group.
 In this case, the script will not recurse.
 These two options can _not_ be defined at the same time.
 If you try to use both at once, the last one wins.